casdoor/casdoor-dotnet-sdk/README.md

 dotnet run
 ```

-Or change the settings in the appsettings.json according to your deployed casdoor configuration.
+Or change the settings in the appsettings.json according to your deployed casdoor configuration.[README.md](README.md)

 ## License